 How we help connect you with the perfect fur-ever friend

 At RSPCA South Australia, we always look to match the right animal with the right owner.
 We offer personalised advice at our shelters about which animal best suits a person’s lifestyle and personality.

-Cats: Potential adopters will be required to meet cats in their pen.
-We do not remove cats from their enclosure as this causes unnecessary stress.
-We cannot accommodate cat meet and greets.
+Cats: Potential adopters will be asked to meet cats in their pen.
+We prefer not to remove cats from their enclosure as this causes unnecessary stress.
+Unfortunately we cannot accommodate cat meet and greets.

-Rabbits: Potential adopters will be required to meet rabbits in their enclosure or exercise pen.
-Potential adopters are not required to bring their rabbit in for a meet and greet.
+Rabbits: Potential adopters will be asked to meet rabbits in their enclosure or exercise pen.
+Potential adopters are not required to bring their rabbit in for a meet and greet, however we offer detailed advice regarding bonding your new rabbit.
 Unfortunately, we do not do same-sex rabbit adoptions, only opposite sex.

 The adoption process doesn’t end once an animal leaves one of our shelters.
 Our staff provide advice to new owners on general pet care including dietary requirements, and are also available for further advice in the days, weeks and months following adoption, as the animal settles into their new home.